SUPPORT SERVICES DIVISION

 Citizen Volunteers donate approximately 3,500 hours of service annually.
 We are indebted to this fine group of men and women who selflessly dedicate themselves to assisting the Rialto Police Department.

-If you are looking to donate 4 or more hours a month to volunteer service then think about becoming a Rialto Police Department Citizen Volunteer.
-Fill out a Volunteer Application, print, sign, and return the package to the Rialto Police station front counter for processing.
+If you are looking to donate 4 or more hours a month to volunteer service then think about becoming a Rialto Police Department Citizen Volunteer, please call our business line at (909) 820-2550.

 PROPERTY & EVIDENCE

 Property and Evidence for Rialto Police Department is handled by two Law Enforcement Technicians who have specific training in the processing and handling of property and evidence.
 The property and evidence technicians are responsible for receiving, storing, tracking and disposition of property and evidence.
 They preserve evidence for lab analysis, and they are responsible for the chain of custody for prosecution purposes.

 Thursday 1:30 pm to 3 pm